It’s a good thing there’s one extra day in February this year; it’s a great time to squeeze in those last minute deadlines.

 My original goal was to publish one blog post per week.
 Then I realized that wasn’t realistic due to an early sleep schedule, gym schedule and nightly series-watching schedule.
 So I’ve bumped it down from one post per week to one post per month.

-By setting a personal goal, we hold ourselves accountable.
-The only person we have to depend on is ourselves.
+By setting a personal goal and a deadline, we hold ourselves accountable.
+The only person we can depend on is ourselves.
 There are going to be roadblocks that get in the way of our personal goals.
 Maybe we feel too tired to put in all of our effort.
 Maybe it was a hectic day at work and we just want to unwind.
 Or maybe we just don’t know how to achieve our personal goals.

 It’s been a very busy month.
 But that’s no excuse for me to wait until the last day of the month to write this post.